What is product liability insurance?

 Dean Tempest and his fellow co-founders of Linkee – a family quiz game – believed in their product so much that they turned down a Dragons' Den offer.
 Discover more.

-Smart speakers and voice search are becoming increasingly popular.
-Alex Wheal investigates whether Alexa can boost small business success.
+Voice search is becoming increasingly popular.
+Alex Wheal investigates whether smart speakers can boost small business success.

 Building a business